 The contractor is continuing performing field verifications and preparing work plans and submittals for the work.
 On August 1, 2022, the contractor began work on the new elevator machine room.
 As of October 10, 2022, rough-in electrical, mechanical and framing work at the new elevator machine room and at the elevator landings on each level was completed.
 The Contractor's Certified Industrial Hygienist took soil samples from the existing elevator pit and confirmed there are no PCB contaminates and no asbestos.
 The Contractor removed the existing elevator hydraulic jack cylinder and on October 20, 2022, began drilling the hole to fit the new cylinder.
 On October 24, 2022, the Contractor completed drilling the hole.
 On November 1, 2022, the Contractor began work on installing the new hydraulic jack, hydraulic pump and elevator control equipment.
 On December 1, 2022, the new hydraulic jack installation was completed.
 On January 12, 2023, painting of the machine room, 1st and 2nd floor lobby was completed.
 On January 17, 2023, contractor resumed work installing the fire detection and fire alarm system components, and the machine room mechanical ventilation system components.
 On February 10, 2023, the remaining elevator equipment arrived.
 On March 8, the fire detection and fire alarm system, and the machine room ventilation system were completed.
 The elevator Contractor has installed all the main elevator components and wiring the components to the elevator main control board.
 On April 14, 2023, installation of all elevator equipment was completed and the initial inspection by the State of California elevator inspector was conducted.
 Due to the heavy winter rains, the water table in the area has risen and has infiltrated the elevator pit.
-The water intrusion must be addressed prior to final inspection.
-Staff and the Contractor are seeking a specialty subcontractor to seal the pit.
-The Contractor has completed installation of the elevator finishes and finishes at the floor landings.
+The inspector stated that the elevator pit water intrusion and sump discharge must be addressed prior to final inspection.
+Staff has developed construction drawing details for waterproofing and coating the elevator pit and requested pricing from the Contractor for the work.
+The Contractor received price proposals that were acceptable to the District.
+The contractor is coordinating work between the elevator subcontractor and the waterproofing and coating subcontractor.
+The waterproofing and coating work is anticipated to be performed in late June and early July.
+The remaining work will involve installation of an oil-water separator for the existing sump pump to bring the pump into compliance with the code.
+Because of the four-week lead time for the delivery of separator, it is anticipated that the separator installation will be performed in August, after which an inspection will be scheduled.